 Clothing & Layers

-The UnCruise style--and our dress code, including dinner, is casual.
+The UnCruise style and our dress code, including dinner, is casual.
 Shorts, convertible hiking pants/khakis, skirts, plus tank tops, t-shirts, and breathable long-sleeved shirts that layer easily together are acceptable at any time.
-Clothes you can relax in, and also be comfortable wearing during adventures--there’ll be daily opportunities to kayak, snorkel, and explore shore side.
-Packing clothing that layer together will make it easy to adjust for varying conditions on the go--peel off or add one on as you go.
+Bring clothes you can relax in and also be comfortable wearing during adventures—there’ll be daily opportunities to kayak, snorkel, and explore shore side.
+Packing clothing that layer together will make it easy to adjust for varying conditions on the go—peel a layer off or add one on as you go.
 Temps can vary and it can get windy or chilly in the evenings on board, so bring one pair of jeans or long pants, and a jacket, sweater, or sweatshirt.

 Bring a brimmed hat and sunglasses to protect you from the sun.
 Be sure to remember your swimsuit!